Edgy Women: Ethos & Curatorial Approach

 Despite the name, Edgy Women was not gender exclusive, neither to audiences nor performers.
 Although infrequent, it was not unheard of to see either cis and trans male performers on the line up.
 Regarding her curatorial approach to the festival, Ginestier has said, “I was actively seeking weirdness, stuff that’s subversive, or a bit controversial, that might upset some people.”
 Queer-feminist artist, activist and scholar, T.L.
 Cowan says, “There was a sexual culture that was central to the aesthetics, the audience energy, and to the commitment both to provocation and safety.”

 Theatre artist, scholar and Hysteria: A Festival of Women curator, Moynan King has said, “I think there’s an element of camp, for sure.
 There’s also an element of disidentification (Muñoz) in a way, like an awareness that sometimes we’re reclaiming and reconfiguring our own phobic stereotypes.
 It’s a way of inhabiting history, maybe, or having a history?”

+Cowan described similarities in the multidisciplinary, cabaret-focused approach taken by Edgy, Hysteria and Counting Past 2, a Toronto trans arts festival created by Mirha-Soleil Ross.
+King and Cowan agreed that each festival pushed against the perception that work by marginalized artists, such as women and trans performers, didn't exist.